near/near-lake-framework-rs/README.md

 ---

-[Official NEAR Lake Framework High-level update announcement](https://near.org/near/widget/PostPage?accountId=khorolets.near&blockHeight=93659695) made on NEAR.org.
-This post announces the release of the beta version of the NEAR Lake Framework 0.8.0.
+[Official NEAR Lake Framework High-level update announcement](https://gov.near.org/t/announcement-near-lake-framework-brand-new-word-in-indexer-building-approach/17668): This post announces the release of the beta version of the NEAR Lake Framework 0.8.0.
 The post also includes an overview of the new approach and features from the High-level update.

 ---